-For each goal-Web service pair, the first stage, $Cat_Filt$ uses the $Global_Cat_Ont$ to check semantic similarity of the goal category ( $Cat_g$ ) against the Web service category ( $Cat_w$ ).
-According to listing 1 line 4, if $Cat_g$ and $Cat_w$ are equal, synonym or in an inheritance relationship with one another, the Web service is kept for the next stage, otherwise it is discarded.
-In the second stage, $Cap_Filt$ , first attributes and concepts of objects utilized in the goal and the Web service pre and post-conditions are extracted by our new algorithm (described in subsection 4.2).
-Then, extracted concepts and attributes as well as our ontology-based mediation are used to select Web services which satisfy the following conditions:
+According to Listing 6 line (4), if Cat_g and Cat_w are equal, synonymous, or in an inheritance relationship with one another, the Web service is kept for the next stage; otherwise it is discarded.
+In the second stage, Cap_Filt , first attributes and concepts of objects utilized in the goal and the Web service pre- and postconditions are extracted by our new algorithm (described in Section 4.2).
+Then, extracted concepts and attributes as well as our ontology-based mediation are used to select Web services which satisfy the following conditions.

-(i) Their pre-condition concepts and attributes are a subset of, equal to or synonymous with the goal pre-condition concepts and attributes, and (ii) their post-conditions concepts and attributes are superset, equal to or synonymous with the goal post-condition concepts and attributes.
+(i) Their precondition concepts and attributes are a subset of, equal to or synonymous with the goal precondition concepts and attributes, and (ii) their postconditions' concepts and attributes are a superset of, equal to or synonymous with the goal postcondition concepts and attributes.
 Each goal is then logically tested for an exact match with only the Web services that survive the two-phase filtering process.

-Our current scheme of Cap\Filt deals with logical expressions involving only the conjunction operator, positive molecules and predicates.
+Our current scheme of Cap_Filt deals with logical expressions involving only the conjunction operator, positive molecules, and predicates.
 We shall consider extension of the scheme to deal with any logical expression involving the negation and disjunction operators as well as the conjunction operator in future works.